How to Setup MongoDB on Windows

 Conclusion

-That's how you can set up MongoDB on Windows as a development environment, and how to create simple records along with backup and restore data.
-MongoDB documentation is much better to compare to a few years back, you can find very detailed documentation about each step you need.
-Also, the tool like Compass is very helpful.
+That's how you can set up MongoDB on Windows as a development environment, create simple records, and back up and restore data.
+MongoDB documentation is much better compared to a few years ago, and you can find very detailed documentation about each step.
+Also, tools like Compass are very helpful.